- What Is It

 What are the complications of diabetic ketoacidosis?

-Because many people who develop into diabetic ketoacidosis have multiple underlying illnesses (besides diabetes) diabetic ketoacidosis can lead to significant complications and death.
+Because many people who develop diabetic ketoacidosis have multiple underlying illnesses (besides diabetes) diabetic ketoacidosis can lead to significant complications and death.
 Cardiac arrest and kidney failure are all known complications.

 The lifesaving treatment of diabetic ketoacidosis also can lead to the following complications: